 Location: N/A – Conceptual

 If the apocalypse occurred while you were on vacation in the Ark Hotel, you’d be lucky indeed.
-The Ark, by Russian architectural firm Remistudio, is a man-made biosphere that can withstand floods, tidal waves, rising sea levels, earthquakes and other natural disasters.
-It was designed to be set into the ground, and would float when the water rose.
+By Russian architectural firm Remistudio, the Ark is a man-made biosphere that can withstand floods, tidal waves, rising sea levels, earthquakes, and other natural disasters.
+It was designed to be set into the ground and would float when the water rose.
 The internal garden would provide food for guests.

-UK-based company Seymourpowell said the Aircruise would be a giant, vertical airship carrying travellers in style and luxury.
-At 265 meters tall from base to tip and capable of lifting 396 tons, it will feature penthouse apartments, bars and viewing floors.
+UK-based company Seymourpowell said the Aircruise would be a giant, vertical airship carrying travelers in style and luxury.
+It will feature penthouse apartments, bars, and viewing floors at 265 meters tall from base to tip and capable of lifting 396 tons.
 The company has designed a detailed technical specification for the aircraft, which will use hydrogen and solar power.
-It is estimated the craft will travel from London to New York in approximately 37 hours with a cruising speed without tail or headwind of 100 to 150 km/h.
+The craft will travel from London to New York in approximately 37 hours with a cruising speed without tail or headwind of 100 to 150 km/h.